danthestar/the-mandalorian/README.md

 # **The Mandalorian**

-#### The Mandalorian series done by *Jon Favreau*, used in a way that fits the Project Example Idea 1, as a on of three options we have in Milestone Project 1.
+#### The Mandalorian series done by *Jon Favreau*, used in a way that fits the Project Example Idea 1, as a on of three options that we have in Milestone Project 1.
 #### Is extension of well known trilogy *Star Wars* done by George Lucas, Mandalore series it only one part of the SW trilogy distributed by Disney.

 ### _**We all know how strong force can be, why not explore it a bit deeper on a pure html css website!**_